The Sight (Hunter novel): Plot summary

 When a battle with ShadowClan breaks out, Jaypaw can only defeat an enemy apprentice with the help of his sibling, telling him where the enemy is.
 Hollypaw finds the thrill of battling better than chewing up bitter herbs.
 Jaypaw likewise receives a dream from StarClan telling him he must become a medicine cat, because he has a gift to walk in other cat's dreams.
 Hollypaw and Jaypaw decide to trade roles, with Jaypaw becoming Leafpool's apprentice, with Hollypaw, Brackenfur's apprentice.

 At the next Gathering, a dispute breaks out between the Clans.
 To solve the argument, Squirrelflight shares an idea: to have a special Gathering, just once.
 Each Clan would have their apprentices compete in different contests; tree climbing, hunting, and fighting.

 Jaypaw is upset that he can't compete, and while staying behind at the camp, he has a vision.
-He is choking on earth, and he smells badger and fox.
-He is scrabbling desperately with his paws, until realizes that he is seeing through Lionpaw's eyes.
+He is choking on earth and smells badger and fox.
+He is scrabbling desperately with his paws, until he realizes that he is seeing through Lionpaw's eyes.
 It turns out that, while competing, Lionpaw and Breezepaw fell into a collapsing badger set.
 Luckily, Jaypaw got there in time to save them along with Crowfeather.
 The leaders decide that since every Clan won at something, there would be a tie and no Clan would win.

 In the end, Jaypaw walks in Firestar's dream and hears the prophecy, "There will be three, kin of your kin, who hold the power of the stars in their paws."
 Realizing that he and his siblings are the cats described in the prophecy, Jaypaw suddenly thinks "One day we will be so powerful that we shall command even StarClan!"